Redirecting you to

 Unfortunately, you would be mistaken.
 Learn how you can make your website less vulnerable with the proper cybersecurity pieces in place.

-Types of Website Attacks
+Types of website attacks

 Before you can address a problem such as a cyber attack, it’s important to understand what the attack is and the risks that it poses to you and your site.
 When talking about vulnerabilities, there are five types of attacks that are most common against small businesses: